Lectionary: Epistle and Gospel

 The Gospel readings are found in what Orthodoxy usually calls a Gospel Book (Evangélion), although in strict English terms the Greek ones are in the form of an Evangeliary, and an Epistle Book (Apostól).
 There are differences in the precise arrangement of these books between the various national churches.
 In the Byzantine practice, the readings are in the form of pericopes (selections from scripture containing only the portion actually chanted during the service), and are arranged according to the order in which they occur in the church year, beginning with the Sunday of Pascha (Easter), and continuing throughout the entire year, concluding with Holy Week.
-Then follows a section of readings for the commemorations of saints and readings for special occasions (baptism, funeral, etc.).
+Then follows a section of readings for the commemorations of saints and readings for special occasions (baptisms, funerals, etc.).
 In the Slavic practice, the biblical books are reproduced in their entirety and arranged in the canonical order in which they appear in the Bible.

 The annual cycle of the Gospels is composed of four series: